Waipu, New Zealand: Education

 Schools were formed in the Waipu area at Bream Tail, Waipu Centre, The Braigh, North River and Waipu Cove.
 The schools at Bream Tail and Waipu Caves closed before 1930.
 The remaining schools, and one at Mata north of Ruakaka, were consolidated into Waipu District High School in 1940, which provided both primary and secondary education on a single site on St Mary's Road.
 Ruakaka School was originally intended to be included in the consolidation, but residents of Ruakaka resisted.
 In 1956, the secondary department moved to a new site in Argyle Street, although some secondary classes remained at the original site.
 By the late 1960s, Waipu was the largest District High School in the country and had inadequate facilities.
 The school was split at the beginning of 1972 to form the new Bream Bay College and Waipu Primary, with the high school shifting to new premises at Ruakaka in 1974.
 The primary school moved to the Argyle Street site.

 Notable people

 Members of the metal band Alien Weaponry come from Waipu.

-Fiona Kidman lived in Waipu for two years as a teen.
-This inspired her book – The Book of Secrets.
+Fiona Kidman lived in Waipu for two years as a teenager.
+This inspired her book The Book of Secrets.